In this article:

 The thyroid gland is a butterfly-shaped organ at the base of your neck.
-Although small, this mighty organ controls several essential functions all over the body, including regulating cellular metabolism and managing growth and development.
-When the thyroid gland is not working correctly, the whole body can be affected.
+Although small, this mighty gland controls essential functions all over your body, including regulating cellular metabolism and managing growth and development.
+Your whole body can be affected when the thyroid gland is not working correctly.

 - Weight gain